 On December 16, 2011, MEAG Power adopted the following resolutions for the purpose of making certain amendments to the General Resolution Projects Resolution: (i) the Second Amended and Restated General Power Revenue Bond Resolution (the "Amended and Restated General Resolution Projects Resolution"); and (ii) the Supplemental Resolution Adopted December 16, 2011 Amending the General Power Revenue Bond Resolution, As The Same Is To Be Amended And Restated By The Second Amended and Restated General Power Revenue Bond Resolution (the "General Resolution Projects Amendatory Supplemental Resolution" and, together with the Project One Amendatory Supplemental Resolution, the "Amendatory Supplemental Resolutions").
 On March 8, 2017, MEAG Power caused to be published notice to the effect that the conditions precedent to the effectiveness of the various amendments to the General Resolution Projects Resolution contained in the Amended and Restated General Resolution Projects Resolution had been satisfied.
 As a result, all references in this Annual Information Statement to the General Resolution Projects Resolution (including, without limitation, the summary thereof set forth in "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION" in APPENDIX F hereto) refer to the General Resolution Projects Resolution as the same has been amended by the amendments thereto contained in the Amended and Restated General Resolution Projects Resolution.
 Subject to the satisfaction of certain conditions set forth in the General Resolution Projects Resolution, the various amendments contained in the General Resolution Projects Amendatory Supplemental Resolution will become effective on the date on which all General Resolution Projects Senior Bonds Outstanding under (and as defined in) the General Resolution Projects Resolution at December 16, 2011 (the date of adoption of the General Resolution Projects Amendatory Supplemental Resolution) cease to be Outstanding thereunder.
-See "CAPITAL IMPROVEMENTS AND FINANCING PROGRAMS -Security for MEAG Power's Senior Bonds - Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" herein.
+See "CAPITAL IMPROVEMENTS AND FINANCING PROGRAMS -Security for MEAG Power's Senior Bonds - Pending Amendments to the Project One Resolution and the General Resolution Projects Resolution" herein.
 At such time as such amendments become effective, they will apply to all General Resolution Projects Senior Bonds then Outstanding.

-Under the Act, prior to the issuance of any of its revenue bonds, MEAG Power is required to cause such bonds, and the security therefor, to be confirmed and validated in a judicial proceeding in the Superior Court of Fulton County, Georgia.
+Under the Act, prior to the issuance of any of its revenue bonds, MEAG Power is required to cause such bonds, and the security therefor, to be confirmed and validated in a judicial proceeding in the Fulton County Superior Court.
 Prior to the date hereof, MEAG Power has caused various principal amounts of its bonds to finance and refinance Project One and the Existing General Resolution Projects to be so confirmed and validated.
-On June 19, 2018, MEAG Power filed with the District Attorney of the Atlanta Judicial Circuit notice of its intention to issue the following bonds, in each case, to finance the cost of acquisition and construction of Capital Improvements to the applicable project and to refund Project One Senior Bonds and Project One Subordinated Bonds or General Resolution Projects Senior Bonds and General Resolution Projects Subordinated Bonds, as applicable: (a) \$4,706,900,000 in aggregate principal amount of Project One Senior Bonds and/or Project One Subordinated Bonds; (b) \$318,800,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Subordinated Bonds for Project Two; (c) \$686,000,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Subordinated Bonds for Project Three; and (d) \$392,100,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Subordinated Bonds for Project Four.
-In addition, it is expected that the court will confirm and validate (i) the validity and enforceability of the Project One Resolution, as the same has been amended and restated by the Amended and Restated Project One Resolution and as the same will be amended further by the Project One Amendatory Supplemental Resolution, (ii) the validity and enforceability of the General Resolution Projects Resolution, as the same has been amended and restated by the Amended and Restated General Resolution Projects Resolution and as the same will be amended further by the General Resolution Projects Amendatory Supplemental Resolution and (iii) a method or formula for structuring debt service on Project One Senior Bonds, Project One Subordinated Bonds,
+On June 19, 2018, MEAG Power filed with the District Attorney of the Atlanta Judicial Circuit notice of its intention to issue the following bonds, in each case, to finance the cost of acquisition and construction of Capital Improvements to the applicable project and to refund Project One Senior Bonds and Project Subordinated Bonds or General Resolution Projects Senior Bonds and General Resolution Projects One Subordinated Bonds, as applicable: (a) \$4,706,900,000 in aggregate principal amount of Project One Senior Bonds and/or Project One Subordinated Bonds; (b) \$318,800,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Subordinated Bonds for Project Two; (c) \$686,000,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Subordinated Bonds for Project Three; and (d) \$392,100,000 in aggregate principal amount of General Resolution Projects Senior Bonds and/or General Resolution Projects Senior Bonds for Project Senior Bonds and/or General Resolution Projects Senior Bonds for Project Senior Bonds and/or General Resolution Projects Senior Bonds and/or General Resolution Project Four.